 Admission (except for visiting and continuing graduate nondegree students) is made to a particular department for a specific degree, and no student shall be permitted to work toward a degree without first having been admitted.
-Students who want to change departments should fill out Transfer of Department forms, which may be obtained in the Graduate Office, Union Building, UN 518.
+Students who want to change departments should contact their department to initiate the change in departments.
 Requests for change of degree status must be approved by the department and approved by the dean of the Indiana University Graduate School.